A space to slow down

 I have worked with a client for three years.
 When we started, they were hardened and untrustworthy of other people.
 Our work was very slow to start.
 They really had to feel me out and trust that I was going to continue to show up and be present.

 As time went on and we developed trust between us, our work together softened.
-The client was coming to sessions less angry and more open.
-They could communicate some more complicated feelings, both between us and in their other relationships.
+They were coming to sessions less angry and more open.
+They could communicate about more complicated feelings, both between us and in their other relationships.

 Now, we operate from a place of positive regard and it is easier for us to access the more vulnerable, exposing parts.
-It is in the more vulnerable places that this client has been able to make some real progress towards being the person they want to be.
+It is in the more vulnerable places that they have been able to make real progress towards being the person they want to be.

 My Specialities